The Norman Tower (Bury St Edmunds): Medieval era

 The tower was constructed under the auspices of Anselm, Abbot of Bury St Edmunds, from 1120 to 1148 as the principal gateway into the abbey.
 The abbey at this time was one of the largest medieval churches in Europe, being more than 500 ft in length, and 240 ft wide at its western end.
 Two other churches were built in the medieval period within the grounds of the abbey, the Church of St Denis, and the Church of St Mary.

 The Church of St Denis was rebuilt in 1135 as the Church of St James, later to become St Edmundsbury Cathedral, and was located a stone's throw from the walls of the tower.
-Both churches were rebuilt several times in the ensuing centuries, but little changed with the tower until the Dissolution of the Monasteries.
+Both churches were rebuilt several times in the ensuing centuries, but little changed with the tower until the Dissolution of the Monasteries between 1536 and 1541.

 The abbey was dissolved by order of Henry VIII in 1539 and from this point on, the tower's primary purpose was now as the bell tower for the Church of St James, which had no tower of its own.
 Ruins of the eastern end of the abbey still survive behind the present cathedral, as does a portion of the west front, known as Sampson's Tower.
 Sometime post-dissolution, the ground around the church was raised to prevent flooding, and as such the tower now sits nearly 6 feet below street level.